A to Z Theory

 Tags

-Summary: A short story where twenty-six famous mathematicians whose last names just happen to each begin with a different one of the twenty-six letters of the alphabets at the same moment have a realization about a brilliant but previously unnoticed result involving the binomial theorem.
+Summary: A short story where twenty-six famous mathematicians, whose last names just happen to each begin with a different one of the twenty-six letters of the alphabet, have a realization at the same moment about a brilliant but previously unnoticed result involving the binomial theorem.

 Story Tag Line: Coming soon.